 If you’re considering solar, now is the time!

 On Jan.
 1, 2022, the ITC for residential solar installations will drop to 10%.
 After that, the ITC sunsets disappears in 2023 (but will remain at 10% for commercial installs).

 Call a MOXIE solar expert (855) 669-4387 or sign up for a no-obligation, free consultation today!

 Solar Panel Tariffs

-The other US policy affecting the solar installation market is the relatively new tariff on PV panel imports set in 2018.
+The other US policy affecting the solar installation market is the 2018 tariff on PV panel imports.
 It started at 30% on solar panels with an exemption for biface panels.

 In October 2020, the biface panel exemption was dropped and tariffs on all solar panels were set at 18%.
 There is some speculation that the incoming administration will keep the tariffs on solar panel imports in an effort to boost domestic PV panel production.

 Despite the uncertainty of tariffs and tax credits, the Solar Energy Industry Association (SEIA) predicts 100GW of solar installations from 2021-25.
 Compared to the previous five years, that’s over 40% growth